Ko wai au?: Who am I?

 Introduction

-ISHIKURA Toshiaki has done field research in various places in South Asia such as Sikkim, Darjeeling, Kathmandu, as well as in Eastern Japan, He currently conducts artistic anthropological research on comparative mythology research and the images of non-human species in the Pacific Rim.
+Meanwhile, ISHIKURA Toshiaki has done field research in various places in South Asia such as Sikkim, Darjeeling, Kathmandu, as well as in Eastern Japan, and has been conducting artistic anthropological research on comparative mythology research and the images of non-human species in the Pacific Rim.
 He has also collaborated with artists and musicians.
 In 2019, he participated in the Japan Pavilion exhibition “Cosmo-Eggs” at the 58th Venice Biennale.
 In addition, he has co-authored works include “Wild Tours: 12 Journeys Through the Myths of the Japanese Archipelago” and “Lexicon: Contemporary Anthropology.”

 The Back Story

-[TAKADA] Linda, what prompted you to undertake this research?
+[TAKADA] Linda, what motivated you to undertake this research?

-Ever since our Shared Lines: Christchurch x Sendai Art Exchange, held from 2011 to 2013, I have been interested in learning about the different cultural approaches Japan and Aotearoa New Zealand have taken to natural disasters, and the similarities and connections between them.
+Since the Shared Lines: Christchurch x Sendai Art Exchange, which I organized from 2011 to 2013, I have been interested in learning about the different cultural approaches Japan and Aotearoa New Zealand have taken to natural disasters, and the similarities and connections between them.
 Much has happened with the Shared Lines project both before and after COVID-19, so I will not go into detail here — much of which fueled my desire to continue research on indigenous narratives and disaster management.

 [TAKADA] Could you give us a little background about Māori mythology?